ManuSexto/Portfolio/README.md

-# Portfolio
+# Manuel Sexto - Data Analyst Portfolio

+## About

-Hello!
-First of all thank you for your time and your interest in my portfolio this documetn will guide you through it.
+Hello, I'm Manuel!
+I have an academic background in Business and currently, I am currently completing my Master's in Business Intelligence in First of all thank you for your time and your interest in my portfolio this documetn will guide you through it.

 This portfolio showcases my experience as a Data Analyst, organized by the tools and technologies I've mastered.
 Each section highlights projects and professional work, providing details about the objectives, methodologies, and results achieved.